 There was a time when coyotes could only be found in the Midwest and Southwest United States and portions of Mexico.
 But things changed during the turn of the century, as farmers and ranchers thoroughly decimated native wolf populations and left opportunities for coyotes to fill roles in the surrounding ecosystems.

 Even though it’s legal to kill coyotes in most of the United States — along with an aggressive poisoning campaign run by the U.S. government until 1972 — these pack animals can now be found in every state except for Hawaii.
 They’ve also expanded their habitats to parts of Canada and Central America.

 Coyotes aren’t merely keeping to the fringes of human expansion either.
 Some of America’s biggest cities have seen incursions of coyotes both in terms of the suburbs and the cities proper.
 It’s believed that roughly 2,000 coyotes live comfortably in Chicago, Illinois, and some of them have even been spotted obeying traffic lights while navigating through traffic.

+Are Coyotes Dangerous?
 Do Coyotes Attack Humans?

 There’s a lack of formal accounting practices for coyote attacks, but researchers have identified 142 cases of attacks on coyotes by humans in the period from 1960 to 2006.

 The fact that they hunt at night reduces the risk of coyotes and humans crossing paths.
 A disproportionate number of those attacks happened in California, and Los Angeles, in particular, has become a place where urban coyotes have become a regular sight.

 The California Department of Fish and Game has warned that coyotes can become more dangerous when they become habituated.
 Coyotes can shift between roles as predators and scavengers as the need demands, and that makes them likely to become used to humans eventually.

 Can Coyotes Be Useful to People?

 And while the fear of a coyote pack prowling your neighborhood at night can seem terrifying in isolation, these creatures are sometimes filling necessary niches that are otherwise absent in developed environments.

 One important role they serve is in managing communities of pests in urban environments.
 The coyote is an adaptable carnivore capable of shifting between scavenging and predating roles depending on the needs of their environment, and the most attractive factor of cities and suburbs is that they offer abundant prey with a distinctive lack of predators.

 In fact, coyotes might increasingly become a necessity for maintaining animal populations in cities and their outskirts.
 As cities expand, coyotes aren’t the only animals moving into urban ecosystems.
 Chicago has seen some indications that the presence of coyotes has helped curtail Canadian geese and white-tail deer in the city.